SONGDONGYUAN1994/scDesign3/README.md

 - `sigma_formula`: A string of the sigma parameter formula for fitting each gene's marginal distribution.
 - `family_use`: A string of the marginal distribution you want to use when fitting each gene's marginal distribution.
 Must be one of 'poisson', 'nb', 'zip', 'zinb' or 'gaussian'.
 - `n_cores`: An integer.
 The number of cores to use.
 - `usebam`: A logic variable.
-If use bam (generalized additive models for very large datasets ) for acceleration.
+If TRUE, use bam (generalized additive models for very large datasets) for acceleration.
+- `edf_flexible`: A logic variable.
+If TRUE, the degree of freedom for each gene's regression model will be automatically selected for acceleration.
 - `corr_formula`: A string of the correlation structure.
 For example, if you want to obtain a correlation structure for each cell type, then this parameter should be the column name of the cell type variable in the colData of sce.
 - `copula`: A string of the copula choice.
 Must be one of 'gaussian' or 'vine'.
 Default is 'gaussian'.
 Note that vine copula may have better modeling of high-dimensions, but can be very slow when features are >1000.
 - `fastmvn`: An logical variable.
 If TRUE, the sampling of multivariate Gaussian is done by mvnfast, otherwise by mvtnorm.
 Default is FALSE.
 It only matters for Gaussian copula.